emanlove/advanced-seleniumlibrary-workshop-2025/70-WebDriverBiDi/README.md

 #### Challenge:
 * Enable BiDi support
 * Describe something that you can do with BiDi that you couldn't before, or something that becomes much easier with BiDi
 * **Extra** credit: Add a console message handler to the driver and save the messages to a list variable.
-Tip: `grep --recursive` or your IDE's "Go To Definition" or similar are your friends.

 #### Resources:
 - [Selenium's overview of BiDi](https://www.selenium.dev/documentation/webdriver/bidi/)